My Pet Humans

 I smile.
 She’s such a good pet.

 I check my paw.
-There’s no dirt or ink or anything.
+There’s no dirt or ink or anything that could have rubbed off on her.
 That’s weird.

 “Hey, dinner’s almost ready,” Dad says.
 “Can you get the plates down, Megs?”

 “Sure,” Megan says.
 I huff at Dad.
 Half the time, he can’t say Megan’s name correctly.
 Sometimes he gets it right, but sometimes he says, “Megs,” or “Honey,” or even “Snickerdoodle.”
 I have no idea where he gets those from.
-They don’t even sound like the word ‘Megan,’ but at least she responds to him.
+They don’t even sound like the word “Megan,” but for some reason, she responds to him.

 Megan takes out the flat food bowls and places them on the table, then switches on the TV box on the other side of the room.
-I watch her go to the pantry door, and I can’t help smiling.
+I watch her go to the food room door, and I can’t help smiling.
 Megan pulls out a small can.
-Lifting the lid on it, she goes and uses a human fork to scoop my dinner into my bowl, and I purr with pride.
-Megan is one of the best trained humans I’ve ever seen, and I’m the one who trained her.
+Lifting the lid on it, she uses a fork to scoop my dinner into my bowl, and I purr with pride.
+Megan is one of the best-trained humans I’ve ever seen, and I’m the one who trained her.

 “Jake’s at practice,” Mom says as Megan goes to get her own food, “so save some for him.”